 Given the increase in the use of e-technology, it begs the question of whether we will return to our pre-COVID ways or whether many of these changes are here to stay.
 During this time, ODR has received unprecedented interest and attention, 174 with some lawyers hoping to continue increasing the use of technology even after the pandemic subsides.
-175 In what was then known as the Court of Queen's Bench [now King's Bench] in Alberta, Chief Justice Mary Moreau predicted that the digital revolution in the courts will not end with COVID-19.
+175 In the Court of Queen's Bench in Alberta, Chief Justice Mary Moreau predicts that the digital revolution in the courts will not end with COVID-19.
 176 She has stated that the ability to take away paper "increases the efficiency of the court" and that this is not something she is going to "give up."
-1777 Some have predicted that the crisis "will be a turning point for the use of
+177 Some have

-174 Mazadoorian, supra note 150.
+Mazadoorian, subra note 150.

-See Darryl Singer, "Wellness: My post-COVID hopes for the profession" (27 online: The Lawyer's <thelawyersdaily.ca/articles/18739/wellness-my-post-covid-hopes-for-the- profession-darryl-singer> [perma.cc/4JF8-S7WB]; Gina Rhodes, "The legal landscape in the COVID-19 era" (17 April 2020), online: The Lawyer's Daily <thelawyersdaily.ca/articles/18571/-the-legal-landscape-in-the-covid-19-era- gina-rhodes-?category=opinion> [perma.cc/7GSS-M2HD]; Sharon D Nelson & John W Simek "Double Whammy on Law Firms: COVID-19 and the Troubled Economy", Slaw (28 May 2020), <slaw.ca/2020/05/28/double-whammy-on-law-firms-covid-19-and-the- troubled-economy/> [perma.cc/6LBK-53HB].
+See Darryl Singer, "Wellness: My post-COVID hopes for the profession" (27 April 2020), online: The Lawyer's Daily <thelawyersdaily.ca/articles/18739/wellness-my-post-covid-hopes-for-the-profession-darryl-singer> [perma.cc/4]F8-S7WB]; Gina Rhodes, "The legal landscape in the COVID-19 era" (17 April 2020), online: The Lawyer's Daily <thelawyersdaily.ca/articles/18571/-the-legal-landscape-in-the-covid-19-era-gina-rhodes-?category=opinion> [perma.cc/7GSS-M2HD]; Sharon D Nelson & John W Simek "Double Whammy on Law Firms: COVID-19 and the Troubled Economy", Slaw (28 May 2020), online: <slaw.ca/2020/05/28/double-whammy-on-law-firms-covid-19-and-the-troubled-economy/> [perma.cc/6LBK-53HB].

-Jonny Wakefield "Digital Revolution in courts won't end with COVID-19: chief justice; Court of Queen's Bench [now King's Bench] has reduced courthouse access, added online options", Edmonton Journal (8 April 2020), online: sedmontonjournal.com/news/local-news/digital-revolution-in-alberta-courts-wont-end-with-covid-19-chief-justice-says [perma.cc/3KEC-HA8Z].

-online courts and tribunals."178 The COVID-19 crisis will likely propel a more principled approach to online dispute resolution.179 As such, we must clarify elements such as third-party discovery, online class arbitration, and whether specific consent for a virtual hearing will be required.
-180 Issues previously identified in this paper, such as security, privacy, and the 'digital divide' must also be addressed and reconciled in the law.
+Jonny Wakefield "Digital Revolution in courts won't end with COVID-19: chief justice; Court of Queen's Bench has reduced courthouse access, added online options", Edmonton Journal (8 April 2020), online: <a href="mailto: <a href="ma predicted that the crisis "will be a turning point for the use of online courts and tribunals."
+The COVID-19 crisis will likely propel a more principled approach to online dispute resolution.
+As such, we must clarify elements such as third-party discovery, online class arbitration, and whether specific consent for a virtual hearing will be required.
+Issues previously identified in this paper, such as security, privacy, and the 'digital divide' must also be addressed and reconciled in the law.